joeglantern/yoma-auth/ADVANTA_INTEGRATION.md

 ## Support

-For any issues or questions regarding this integration, please contact your Yoma representative.
+For any issues or questions regarding this integration, please contact Libanjoe7@gmail.com or +254758009278.